OCaml for Go developers

 ()))

-1. Go to the file where you want to use this dependency.
+- Go to the file where you want to use this dependency.

-2. In that directory open the dune file.
+- In that directory open the

-4. Add the dependencies name to the libraries stanza, like so:
+stanza if one doesn’t exist. - Add the dependencies name to the

 (library